A simple step-by-step process

 Accommodations are easier to put in place if you take a step-by-step approach—and you can start today!

 DePaul University.
 (2007).
-Exploring the bottom line: A study of the costs and benefits of workers with disabilities; Job Accommodation Network.
+Exploring the bottom line: A study of the costs and benefits of workers with disabilities (PDF); Job Accommodation Network.
 Accommodation and compliance: Low cost, high impact.